jebbard/emacs-moin-mode/README.md

 The Emacs Moin mode allows you to set the common formattings by using the following key-bindings

-  * `C-c C-f C-b` `moin-command-format-bold`: Insert MoinMoin bold formatting (six ') at point, or, if mark is active, three ' surrounding the highlighted text
+  * `C-c C-f C-b` - `moin-command-format-bold` - Insert MoinMoin bold formatting (six ') at point and places point in the middle, or, if mark is active, three ' surrounding the currently selected text
+  * `C-c C-f C-i`, `C-c C-f C-e` - `moin-command-format-italic` - Insert MoinMoin italic formatting (four ') at point and places point in the middle, or, if mark is active, two ' surrounding the currently selected text
+  * `C-c C-f C-u` - `moin-command-format-underline` - Insert MoinMoin underline formatting (two _) at point and places point in the middle, or, if mark is active, one _ surrounding the currently selected text

 ### Headings

+The Emacs Moin mode is based on Emacs outline-mode, but extra tweaking was necessary to make it work with MoinMoin's enclosing "=" markups, and it adds an outline cycle feature.

+**Navigation between headings:**
+  * TODO

+**Changing the document outline:**
+  * TODO

+**Outline Cycle:** As you might be used to in Org mode, pressing `TAB` if point is on a heading cycles the content belonging to this heading through the following states:
+  *

 ### Lists
 ### Tables